FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 5.rst

         - Max width (ft or m)
         - Depth (ft or m)
         - Qmax (cfs or cms)
-        - of the 8 directions has inflow or outflow)
         - WSEL= Water Surface Elevation for each cell.

 MULTSTEEP.OUT